nasermirzaei89/nasermirzaei89.github.io/_posts/2018-12-14-using-go-modules.md

 ## Let's go!

-First of all create a new directory everywhere you want, even out of your `$GOPATH`.
+First, create a new directory everywhere you want, even out of your `$GOPATH`.

 ```bash
 mkdir hello-world